Preview

 Our target audience involves scholars, researchers, academics, and students that major in the corresponding scientific areas.

-The Journal is recommended to Ph.D. seekers by the State Commission for Academic Degrees and Titles of the Russian Ministry of Science and Higher Education for publishing dissertation research results in the following areas: Russian history, World History of various periods, Archeology, Historiography, Source Studies, and Historical Research Methods; Russian Language, Germanic Languages, Language Theory, Typological Historical, and Comparative Linguistics; General Psychology, Personality Psychology, Historical Psychology, Social Psychology, and Psychology of Education.
+The Journal is recommended to Ph.D. seekers by the State Commission for Academic Degrees and Titles of the Higher Attestation Commission under the Ministry of Science and Higher Education of the Russian Federation for publishing dissertation research results in the following areas: Russian history, World History of various periods, Archeology, Historiography, Source Studies, and Historical Research Methods; Russian Language, Germanic Languages, Language Theory, Typological Historical, and Comparative Linguistics; General Psychology, Personality Psychology, Historical Psychology, Social Psychology, and Psychology of Education.

 The Journal belongs to Top Category (K1) of scientific periodicals as classified by the Higher Attestation Commission.
 The Journal is included in the current version of the "White List" (Russia) – the fourth level.